 - Our graduates teach all over the world, including in the United States, Japan, United Arab Emirates, Belgium, Egypt, and other countries.

-The M.S.Ed. in TESOL is the only degree of its kind in Maine and is designed to accommodate the needs and goals of a wide range of ESL professionals working with culturally and linguistically diverse students, including K-12 teachers, adult educators, and those who teach or want to teach abroad.
+The M.S.Ed. in TESOL is the only degree of its kind in Maine and is designed to accommodate the needs and goals of a wide range of English as a Second Language (ESL) or English as a Foreign Language (EFL) professionals working with culturally and linguistically diverse students, including K-12 teachers, adult educators, and those who teach or want to teach abroad.
 International students are encouraged to apply.
 This 30-credit program may be completed in one year with careful planning alongside a faculty advisor and summer or fall matriculation.

 This program enables students to meet Maine state requirements for endorsement as an ESL teacher, K-12.
 State endorsement in ESL requires prior teacher certification and a passing score on the Praxis Subject Assessment exam (5361) for Teachers of English to Speakers of Other Languages.

-The Post-Master's Certificate of Advanced Study in English as a Second Language (ESL) is designed to meet the needs of classroom teachers, administrators, and other educators who want to pursue advanced graduate study in ESL and related areas.
+The Post-Master's Certificate of Advanced Study in English as a Second Language (ESL) is designed to meet the needs of classroom teachers, administrators, and other educators who want to pursue advanced graduate study in ESL, EFL, and related areas.

 The CAS requires 30 credit hours of graduate coursework including a capstone experience, and a master's degree is a requirement for admission.
 Students may design a program to suit their needs for advanced study.
 Maine endorsement as an ESL teacher, K-12, may be earned through the CAS with careful program of study planning.